David A. Gross: Other positions

 Gross was the National Executive Director of Lawyers for the 2000 Bush-Cheney presidential campaign and served as Washington Counsel for AirTouch Communications (1994–2000), acquired by Vodafone in 1999.
 From 1979-1993, he was in private practice at the law firm of Sutherland, Asbill & Brennan.

 Personal

 Gross received his B.A. in Economics from the University of Pennsylvania and received his Juris Doctor (J.D) from Columbia University Law School.
 He is a member of the District of Columbia Bar.
 For many years, he has been active with various bar associations, including the Federal Communications Bar Association (in which he serves as President, has twice been elected as an officer, and has often served as co-chair of various committees) and the International Bar Association (in which he has been vice-chair of the Communications Committee).

-David Gross father, Robert A. Gross (physicist), was a physicist who led the department of mechanical engineering at Columbia University.
-From 1982 to 1990, Robert Gross served as dean of the School of Engineering and Applied Science.
+Gross's father was physicist Robert A. Gross (physicist), who served as dean of Columbia University's School of Engineering and Applied Science from 1982 to 1990.

 David Gross resides in Bethesda, Maryland, with his wife and nearby son.

+Gross has been listed by Chambers USA among America’s Leading Lawyers for Business in Telecom, Broadcast & Satellite (2018–2025).